quic/sense/README.md

 Weight, age, height should be respectively given in kilograms, years and centimeters.
 If not provided, default values will be used.

-Some additional arguments can be used to grab frames from a different source:
+Some additional arguments can be used to change the streaming source:
 ```
   --camera_id=CAMERA_ID           ID of the camera to stream from
   --path_in=FILENAME              Video file to stream from.
 This assumes that the video was encoded at 16 fps.